 The only odd thing about the front light is that there are two blinking settings, one of which is basically a strobe light.
 I never use it because it makes me seriously concerned I will set off an epileptic episode for some poor passerby or driver.
 And, I don’t need to feel like I’m at a rave.

 This rear light is not garbage, even though it is equally affordable.
 It’s also super bright and has multiple blinking settings.
 Once I snapped in batteries, it took less than ten minutes to install both of them on my bike.

-Another thing I wish wasn’t necessary but absolutely is?
-A lock.
-I’ve had friends whose bikes were stolen off their front porches, so don’t try your luck.
 There are a billion different lock options, and if you really want to dig into some internet research, you can check out Wirecutter’s exhaustive analysis of the best bike lock.

-Admittedly, this lock came with my bike, so I didn’t do much market research.
+Admittedly, this coil lock came with my bike, so I didn’t do much market research.
 But bike theft isn’t so rampant in Denver that I’ve felt like I need to up the ante on how un-breakable my lock is.
-This coiling bike lock is affordable, easy to store, and gets the job done.
+That coiling bike lock is affordable, easy to store, and gets the job done.

 I quickly reverted to my high school days (literally, I still had my backpack from high school) to carry everything.
 Particularly in the summer when I have to bring an entire outfit back and forth, it’s just easier.
 You can definitely make do with your purse on your handlebars, but a messenger bag or backpack will make your life way easier.

 I continued to use the same backpack I had laying around from high school and college.
 Any backpack that fits all of your stuff will do.
 My old faithful Columbia lasted me 10 years, and I recently I treated myself to a new one from Patagonia that will hopefully last me just as long.